 Skip to content

 and postdoctoral researcher at the University of Münster, Germany.
-My research focuses on the social conditions of gender-diverse people — particularly within sports and healthcare — as well as the role of technology during times of crises.
-I also serve on an interdisciplinary committee addressing the sensitive medical treatment of children with congenital sex differences and founded the German-Japanese research network “Resilient Healthcare in Times of Multiple Crisis” (RE-CARE), which is funded by the DFG.
+My research focuses on the social conditions and lived experiences of gender-diverse people — particularly within sports and healthcare — as well as the role of technology in situations of crises.
+I also serve on an interdisciplinary committee addressing the sensitive topic of medical treatment of children with congenital sex variations and founded the German-Japanese research collaboration “Resilient Healthcare in Times of Multiple Crisis” (RE-CARE), which is funded by the German Research Foundation (DFG).
+On my website, you’ll find more information about me, an overview of publications and talks and some details on ongoing research projects

 Selected Publications